|

 adaptation of Vladimir Nabokov's iconic novel.
 Not only

-is this a non-erotic, romantically shallow portrait, it is also a
+is this a non-erotic, romantically shallow portrait, but it's also a

-conceptual misfire with way too much focus on the mysterious Quilty.
+conceptual misfire with far too much focus on the mysterious Quilty.

-Peter Sellers is charming (ultimately too charming as it were), but the Quilty/Humbert relation seems out of place and takes the focus away from
+Peter Sellers is charming – ultimately too charming, as it were – but the Quilty/Humbert

 As I

-have said in my review of Adrian Lyne's version of Lolita
+pointed out in my review of Adrian Lyne's

-a real challenge to convert Humbert Humbert's complex inner thoughts to
+a real challenge to translate Humbert Humbert's complex inner musings to

 the screen, but Kubrick doesn't even really try.
 This is a film that

-seemingly follows every plot-line in the novel slavishly, but it
+seemingly follows every plot line in the novel slavishly, yet it

-doesn't ever dig into the psychological aspects which are so important to
+never truly digs into the psychological aspects that are so vital to

 the story.
-Furthermore, there is no spark between Mason and Lyons
+Furthermore, there is little spark between Mason and Lyons

-(apart from a couple of scenes early on), and James Mason - although
+(apart from a couple of early scenes), and James Mason – although

 Kubrick's most disappointing films.